process-engine/process_engine_core_meta/README.md

 After starting, the debugger will break at the first executed line of code.

-If you're all set up, click the play button again.
-The debugger will continue until it reaches a breakpoint or the end of execution.
+Click the play button again to start the debugging process.
+The debugger will continue until it reaches a breakpoint or the end of the program.

-You can also set breakpoints in loaded modules by using the _loaded modules_ panel in the debugger tab.

-This is due to the fact that VSCode follows symlinks to their destination.
-Node, on the other hand, resolves symlinks to absolute paths.
-Which means, if we want to use the debugger, we need to force node to preserve the symlinks.
-Because of this, we need to navigate to the target module through the node_modules path.